Makbook12/Cyber-Internship-Phase-3/README.md

 This document contains advanced detection and analysis answers based on Sysmon, Winlogbeat, ELK Stack, and Threat Hunting techniques used in APT simulations.

 ---
+## Objective
+ Objective:
+ To simulate complex attack scenarios mimicking Advanced Persistent Threats (APT) and train candidates to detect, analyze, and respond using a layered defense strategy

 ## 1. Detecting Fileless Malware with Sysmon/Winlogbeat